Altair115/Altair115/README.md

-## I'm a Student, Developer, and Artist!
+## I'm a Developer, Artist and Chef!
 - 🔭 I’m currently working on a secret game project
 - 🌱 I’m currently trying to learn Japanese
 - ⚡ Fun fact: I love to draw, play games or cook